open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/main-concepts/metadata-standard/schemas/entity/data/topic.md

 # Topic

-*This schema defines the Topic entity.
-A topic is a feed into which message are published to by publishers and read from by consumers in a messaging service.*
+*A `Topic` is a feed or an event stream in a `Messaging Service` into which publishers publish messages and consumed by consumers.*

 ## Properties